blarney-lang/blarney/README.md

 # Blarney

-Blarney is a Haskell library for hardware description that builds a range of HDL features on top of a small set of core circuit primitives.
+Blarney is a Haskell library for hardware description that builds a range of HDL abstractions on top of a small set of core circuit primitives.
 It can be viewed as a modern variant of [Lava](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.110.5587&rep=rep1&type=pdf) that supports a variety of hardware description styles.
-Blarney requires GHC 8.4.1 or later.
+Blarney requires GHC 8.4.1 or later and we hope to make a release sometime in 2018.

 ## Contents

+Examples:

 * [Example 1: Two-sort](#example-1-two-sort)
 * [Example 2: Bubble sort](#example-2-bubble-sort)